pastas/pastas/pastas2.md

 ### Time series settings

 Pastas uses certain logic to fill gaps, extend time series into the future or past, or up- or downsample time series to other timesteps.
-These default setings were defined in `ps.rcParams["timeseries"]` which contained dictionaries containing default settings for precipitation (`"prec"`), evaporation (`"evap"`), waterlevels (`"waterlevel"`) and wells (`"well"`), etc. The placement of these settings within Pastas made them very
+These default settings were defined in `ps.rcParams["timeseries"]` which contained dictionaries containing default settings for precipitation (`"prec"`), evaporation (`"evap"`), waterlevels (`"waterlevel"`) and wells (`"well"`), etc. The placement of these settings within Pastas made them very